abhipsa99-ch/professional-training/README.md

 ## 2. PVsyst Training

 ### Activities
-- Estimated daily average solar radiation for different photovoltaic panel tilt angles.
-- Evaluated the impact of tilt angle on incident solar irradiance.
-- Analyzed solar resource data for photovoltaic system design.
+- The study of the relation between the relative daily difference between the measured and stimulated daily energy yield and the months of the year for two optimizers.
+- The study of the relation between the relative daily difference between the measured and stimulated daily energy yield and the months of the year after making a change in the tilt angle by 10%.

 ### Skills
 - PV System Simulation
-- Solar Resource Assessment
+- Wind Turbine Designing
 - Tilt Angle Optimization
-- Energy Yield Analysis
+- Anaerobic Digestion & Titration

 ---
 ## 3. Biogas Production